UN chief condemns Houthi attacks on Saudi civilian sites | www.lokmattimes.com

 UN chief condemns Houthi attacks on Saudi civilian sites

-"These actions damage prospects for peace and regional stability and are detrimental to the ongoing mediation efforts of our special envoy Hans Grundberg," said Stephane Dujarric, the chief spokesman for Guterres.
-International humanitarian law prohibits attacks on civilians and civilian infrastructure.
+"These actions damage prospects for peace and regional stability and are detrimental to the ongoing mediation efforts of our special envoy Hans Grundberg," Stephane Dujarric, the chief spokesman for Guterres, was quoted by Xinhua news agency as saying.

 "We call upon all parties to exercise maximum restraint and avoid any further escalation," Dujarric added.
 "We strongly urge the parties to engage constructively and without preconditions with Grundberg."